0

 If you're having persistent issues like abdominal pain, diarrhea, weight loss, or changes in bowel habits, a stool test may be necessary to identify potential underlying conditions.

-These could indicate infections from bacteria such as E.coli, parasites like giardia lamblia, or medical issues including inflammatory bowel disease (IBD) and irritable bowel syndrome (IBS).
+These could indicate infections from bacteria such as E. coli, parasites like Giardia lamblia, or medical issues including inflammatory bowel disease (IBD) and irritable bowel syndrome (IBS).

 The role of healthcare providers becomes critical when interpreting results from your stool culture tests.
 They evaluate aspects like color consistency and the presence of undigested food, along with chemical and microbiological elements present within your lower intestines.